“What is Forest Bathing?”

 “Will we take a bath outside?”

-These were the first questions the staff asked when we learned that St. Mary’s Sewanee: The Ayres Center for Spiritual Development is sponsoring a one-day retreat on July 13 called Forest Bathing with Painting Response.
+These were the first questions the staff asked when we learned that St. Mary’s Sewanee: The Ayres Center for Spiritual Development is sponsoring a retreat called Forest Bathing with Painting Response.
 Because we wanted to know more about this unique offering, the staff asked presenter Connie Keetle to come give us a “sample bath” so we could really understand the opportunity this retreat presents.

 And then this is what the staff wrote afterwards:— There was something incredibly calming about being under the canopy of the forest.